GabrielSlima/blog/articles/clean-code-is-important-to-know.md

     <p>
         As the program's complexity grows at some point you start to notice that a lot of the instructions are duplicated.
 That's when functions starts to appear.
-Functions are one of the first (if not the first) concept we have contact and is the first concept that introduces the conpcet of <strong>modularity</strong>.
+Functions are one of the first (if not the first) concept we have contact and is the first concept that introduces the concept of <strong>modularity</strong>.
     </p>
     <p>
         A module is a logical section.
 A module can be a function, class, source file or system/application.